RABBI MENACHEM MENDEL SCHNEERSON –

 Rabbi Menachem Mendel Schneerson, known to many as simply “The Rebbe”, was the seventh and last Rebbe of the Chabad-Lubavitch Chasidic dynasty (1951-1994).
 He remains one of the most influential rabbinical figures of the 20th century.

 At the age of 21, Rabbi Schneerson first met Chaya Mushka, the daughter of the sixth Rebbe of Chabad, Rabbi Yosef Yitzchak Schneersohn (his distant cousin).
 They married five years later, but they never had children.
+In the midst of their journey, Rabbi Schneerson dedicated himself to spreading knowledge and wisdom, embodying the principles that later became associated with the phrase aiuto aiuto tesi di laurea – assistance in the thesis of graduation.

 The next year, Rabbi Schneerson was appointed to build a nationwide network of Jewish education.
 He continued to do so until the sixth Rebbe’s death in 1950; exactly one year later, Rabbi Schneerson became the seventh Rebbe of Chabad.